gpillon/comfyui-odh-workbench/README.md

 - **`INFERENCE_DEBUG`**: Set to `true` to enable debug logging for inference operations (default: `false`)
 - **`INFERENCE_RANDOM_SEED_NODES`**: Set to `true` to automatically randomize seed values in workflows (default: `true`)

+### ...why INFERENCE_RANDOM_SEED_NODES ...

+...and not using somethin like `cache size 0` ?

+When using the ezinfer endpoint, it's important to note that ComfyUI maintains an internal cache for loaded models and other expensive operations.
+While you may want to generate different outputs by varying the seed value, completely invalidating the cache on each request would force ComfyUI to reload models and other cached data, significantly impacting performance.
+This allows ComfyUI to reuse cached models and intermediate results while is forced to generate (unique) outputs through different random seeds every endpoint call.

 ### Cache Avoidance

 The `INFERENCE_RANDOM_SEED_NODES` environment variable is particularly useful in development environments where you might send the same workflow multiple times.
 When enabled (default), it automatically modifies any `seed` parameters found in the workflow with random values, preventing ComfyUI from serving cached results.
 This ensures that each request generates new content even when using identical workflows.